-Harriman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Harriman doesn't have a public transportation system that people use for their commute.

-The citizens of Harriman are slightly less educated than the national average of 21.84% for the average city or town: 16.14% of adults in Harriman have a bachelor's degree or advanced degree
+The percentage of adults in Harriman with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.45% of adults in Harriman have a bachelor's degree or advanced degree.

-The per capita income in Harriman in 2022 was $28,866, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $115,464 for a family of four.
+The per capita income in Harriman in 2022 was $25,453, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
+This equates to an annual income of $101,812 for a family of four.
 However, Harriman contains both very wealthy and poor people as well.

 Harriman is a somewhat ethnically-diverse city.
 The people who call Harriman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harriman residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Harriman include English, Irish, German, Scots-Irish, and Italian.